 Once you identify a primary keyword, choose two to four secondary keywords to also use in your post.

 Secondary keywords, which may also be referred to as Latent Semantic Indexing keywords (LSI keywords), are related keywords that are closely tied to your main keyword.
-By incorporating a few secondary keywords in a post, you help search engines understand and properly rank content.
+By incorporating a few secondary keywords in a post, you help search engines understand and properly rank your SEO blog posts.

 - Enter your primary keyword in a Google search.